into your inbox

 Who are the defending US Open champions?

 Dominic Thiem and Naomi Osaka are men’s and women’s singles’ titles holders.
-Thiem won his first major singles title at the 2020 US Open, defeating Alexander Zverev in the final.
+Thiem won his first major singles title at the 2020 US Open, defeating Alexander Zverev in the final, but he will not defend his title in 2021, because of injury.
 Osaka became a three-time major singles and two-time US Open champion when she defeated Victoria Azarenka in the women’s singles final.
+She then won her fourth title by winning the Australian Open in February 2021.

 Here are all the champions from 2020 edition :